Eucharistic discipline: Eastern Catholic Churches

 The rules regarding fasting, prayer and other works of piety are set by each church sui iuris and the faithful should follow those rules wherever taking Communion.
-The rules of the Eastern Catholic Churches of Byzantine tradition correspond to those of the Eastern Orthodox Church, as detailed in the next section.
+At least one such church in the United States follows the Latin discipline of fasting for one hour before Communion.

 Eastern Orthodox practice

-Eastern Orthodox Christians are required to fast from all food and drink and abstain from marital relations in preparation for receiving the eucharist.
+Eastern Orthodox Christians are required to fast from all food and drink and abstain from marital relations in preparation for receiving the Eucharist.
 The fast commences, depending on local custom, no later than when the retiring to sleep the preceding evening and no later than midnight, or even from vespers or sunset the night before.
 The abstinence from marital relations extends through the preceding day (for which reason married priests may not celebrate the divine liturgy daily), and in some places (notably in Russia), a married priest sleeps in a separate bed from his wife the night before celebrating the liturgy.
 Fasting in monastic practice is often more strict.
 During this fasting period, many faithful keep a period of quiet reflection by, for example, abstaining from or limiting television and other entertainment, and by reading devotional literature.
 Fasting is relaxed for pregnant and nursing women, the ill, the elderly, and young children.
-It is a matter of some controversy whether or not a menstruating woman may receive the eucharist, with very traditional churches not allowing her to even enter the nave of the church or receive any of the sacraments except on her deathbed, while other churches may totally disregard this custom.
+It is a matter of some controversy whether or not a menstruating woman may receive the Eucharist, with very traditional churches not allowing her to even enter the nave of the church or receive any of the sacraments except on her deathbed, while other churches may totally disregard this custom.
 Likewise, a man who is bleeding, for instance from a recently extracted tooth, also may not commune.

-One who communes infrequently must go to confession beforehand, while one who communes on a regular basis does confess, but the frequency varies by local custom and whatnot.
+One who communes infrequently must go to confession beforehand, while one who communes on a regular basis does confess, but the frequency varies by local custom.
 However, for those who are mentally or physically incapable of communicating their sins to a priest, absolution is given without confessing, and for babies and young children even absolution is dispensed with.

 Additional Russian practices

-In some parts of the Russian church, there is a custom before receiving holy communion that, in addition to reading the evening and morning prayers and attending vespers the night before, reading three devotional canons and an akathist.
+In some parts of the Russian Orthodox Church, there is a custom before receiving Holy Communion that, in addition to reading the evening and morning prayers and attending vespers the night before, reading three devotional canons and an akathist.
 The canons are usually to Christ, the Theotokos and the guardian angel.
 There is a custom, among those who have the liturgical resources, to chant the following canons according to the day of the week: